Dr. Shirley's Web Courses

 - AD 1919-23

-- the Third Aliyah of Jews to Palestine, mainly from Russia
+- The Third Aliyah of Jews to Palestine, mainly from Russia

 - AD 1920, June

-- Turkish nationalists under Mustapha Kemal attack British on the Ismid peninsula at the eastern end of the Sea of Marmara.
-Greek forces come to help the British
+- Turkish nationalists under Mustapha Kemal attacked British on the Ismid peninsula at the eastern end of the Sea of Marmara

 - AD 1922